LoaderB0T/awdware/Readme.md

 ## Contributing?
 If you really want to contribute feel free to [contact me](mailto:rndmb0t@gmail.com).

 As I do not pay for this project the number of contributors is limited.
-This would not be a problem if you have a Visual Studio Subscription.
+This would not be a problem if you have a Visual Studio Subscription...

 ## Build and run